Table of Contents[Hide][Show]

 - 10. Sample Wine at Mari Vineyards

-- 11. Enjoy a Scrumptious Brunch from Patisserie Amie
+- 11. Enjoy a Scrumptious Brunch from Brasserie Amie

 If you are searching for a unique vacation destination, look no further than Northern Michigan.
 I think vacationing up north in Michigan may be the best-kept secret in the United States.
-Michigan’s exquisite towns of Mackinac Island, Traverse City, Charlevoix, and Petoskey are accessible from major cities like Detroit (4 hours), Ann Arbor (4 hours), and Grand Rapids (3 hrs).
+Michigan’s exquisite towns of Mackinac Island, Traverse City, Charlevoix and Petoskey are accessible road trip drives from major cities like Detroit (four hours), Ann Arbor (four hours) and Grand Rapids (three hours).
 Each destination is bursting with charm and character reminiscent of cities in Europe.
-Read on for my 11 favorite things to do in Northern Michigan travel guide.
+Read on for my 11 favorite things to do in Northern Michigan.

 What Is There to Do in Northern Michigan?

 This is one of the most beautiful stretches of sand dunes anywhere in the world.
 And the Lake Michigan waters this far north are surprisingly clear and blue.
 But it’s the dunes that are the draw.

 Sleeping Bear Dunes is a National Lakeshore, encompassing 35 miles of shoreline.
 The towering sand dunes provide not only a treat for your eyes but also a playground for those physically fit enough to enjoy the 450 foot drop in terrain.
 I watched in awe as families ran down the dunes, then basically crawled back up, mostly on all fours.
 Signs were posted saying that it is possible you may have to be airlifted from the bottom due to the incline and strength needed to climb in the deep sands.
 In the winter people visit the area for cross-country skiing!